Personal profile

 Research overview

-I am a PhD candidate at the University of St Andrews, supervised by Professor Myles Lavan.
-I hold an MA (Hons) in Ancient History from the University of St Andrews (2023) and an MSt in Roman History from Regents Park College, Oxford (2024), where I studied Roman Law.
+I am a PhD candidate at the University of St Andrews, supervised by Professor Myles Lavan (St Andrews School of Classics) and Professor Paul du Plessis (University of Edinburgh Law School).
+I hold an MA (Hons) in Ancient History from the University of St Andrews (2023) and an MSt in Roman History from Regent's Park College, University of Oxford (2024), where I read Roman Law.

 My doctoral research examines how the concept of peculium, a legal device that allowed persons without a legal personality to hold property, shaped Roman practices of slavery.
 My goal is to understand how the existence of a legal framework regulating slave property affected the strategies used by enslavers to exploit enslaved people, the dynamics of social inequality among enslaved people, and the frequency and form of manumission.